We independently select and share the products we love—and may receive a commission if you choose to buy.

 You may find yourself paying close attention to your body and wondering if you are experiencing any of the hidden signs of pregnancy.
 While there's no guarantee, there are certain changes you can look out for during this time.

-7 classic early pregnancy symptoms before a positive test or missed period
+9 classic early pregnancy symptoms before a missed period or a positive pregnancy test

 Hormonal changes may cause new food cravings or aversions early in pregnancy.
 These changes in your food preferences may last throughout your pregnancy, or they may shift over time.